profandyfield/discovr-web/content/solutions/code/code_07.markdown

 ## Comparing rs

-The correlation between exam grade and anxiety for males:
+The correlation between exam grade and anxiety for self-identifying males:

 ```r